 The Advantages of Train Travel

-Travelling with your four-legged friend by train can be easier and less stressful than other modes of transport.
+Traveling with your four-legged friend by train can be easier and less stressful than other modes of transport.
 Train cars are usually more spacious than airplane cabins.
 Also, there are usually stops on a train journey, which is a great opportunity for toilet breaks!
 A train ride can be a little less bumpy than a car journey.
-If you have an anxious animal, another advantage of travelling by train rather than a car is that you can focus all your attention on them and not worry about the driving!
+If you have an anxious animal, another advantage of traveling by train rather than a car is that you can focus all your attention on them and not worry about the driving!

 Dogs and cats under 20 lb are allowed on most routes that are under 7 hours long.
 There are some restrictions that apply to some of the routes on weekends and holidays.
 Before you choose to travel with your pet on Amtrak, here are a few important things you will need to know.

 - Pets can travel via Acela Express on weekends and holidays only.